Decentralized LTL Enforcement: Enforcement using a Decision based on Local Exploration

 \subsection{Properties}

 Just as in the first version, the number of messages sent is bounded: in the worst case, that is, if the formula contains at least one local observation of each enforcer, one message is sent to each enforcer.
 An additional message is sent to all the enforcers (except 1) at the end to communicate $\varphi^{t+1}$.
 Therefore, the delay between two events emitted by the system is, at worst, $(\delta_{\mathrm{update}} + \delta_{\mathrm{decision}}) \times \#\mathcal{M} + \delta_{\mathrm{init}}$ with $\delta_{\mathrm{init}}, \delta_{\mathrm{update}}$ and $\delta_{\mathrm{decision}}$ defined as in Sec.~\ref{prop1}.
 As we only send a pair containing an element of the domain of \tcl\ and its image, the size of the message is quite small.
 It is not completely constant because the size of the image may vary (although not by much).
-This algorithm guarantees the property of \emph{soundness} and \emph{transparency} but (as said above) not \emph{optimality}.
-As we always send an event associated with a set of future obligations that has at least one solution, there is always a solution, otherwise, this event would not be in the domain.
-However, as we are not entirely exploring the set of all possible events over $AP$, the event emitted at the end might not be the best (wrt the distance from $\sigma$), hence the fact that \emph{optimality} is not guaranteed.